Founsure 1.0: An Erasure Code Library with Efficient Repair and Update Features: Software description and architecture

-Founsure's update mechanism poses no modification changes to the existent data generated by the encoding process.
+Founsure's update mechanism poses no modification changes to the already encoded data.
 In that sense, its update process functions as ideal as possible.
-Founsure update process is tightly related to repair process.
-This is mainly because updating a code is nothing but repairing the needed blocks of information to help increase the reliability of data.
-We call \textbf{genChecks} to update the current code using the flag `-e'.
-There must be a valid metadata associated with the code at the time \textbf{genChecks} is called.
-Code update process will rewrite $n$, the number of bytes used for the integer array due to check \#2 and check \#3 equations and update \textit{<filename>\_check.data}.
-Hence the repair process uses the metadata (the rule set) generated by the previous runs of encoder/decoder pair.
-These series of modifications do not make any changes to the existent data/coding chunks.
-In order to trigger/sync changes with data, we finally need to call \textbf{founsureRep} function with the appropriate file name.
-Since the existent data is only read and we use minimum cardinality local recovery groups while updating, the processing effort is minimized.
+Founsure update process is tightly related to the repair process.
+This is mainly because updating a code is about repairing the missing blocks of information to help increase the reliability of data.
+We call {genChecks} to update the current code using the flag `-e'.
+There must be valid metadata associated with the code at the time {genChecks} is called.
+The code update process will rewrite $n$, the number of bytes used for the integer array due to check \#2 and check \#3 equations and update \textit{<filename>\_check.data}.
+Hence the repair process uses the metadata (the rule set) generated by the previous runs of the encoder/decoder pair.
+This series of modifications do not make any changes to the existent data/coding chunks.
+To trigger/sync changes with data, we finally need to call {founsureRep} function with the appropriate file name.
+Since the existent data is only read and we use minimum cardinality, local recovery groups, while updating, the processing effort is minimized.
 We finally note that since Founsure is based on fountain-like codes, there is no practical limit to the number of coding symbols that can be generated.
-As can be seen, the update functionality of Founsure is designed and implemented in observation of desirable features listed above.
+As can be seen, the update functionality of Founsure is designed and implemented in the observation of desirable features listed above.